Home / How / How to Dispose of Old Tires and What to do?

 Conclusion

 Whether you choose to take them to a recycling facility, return them to the store, or attend a community event, there is almost always a safe and lawful way to deal with old tires.
-Don’t let them sit and become tomorrow’s neighbors’ problem tackle them today.
+Don’t let them sit and become tomorrow’s neighbors’ problem; tackle them today.

 FAQs

-Where to dispose of tires without paying a fee?
+How to dispose of tires for money?

 Forget the junk